-But it’s not as good as sending a film crew!
+But it’s not as good as sending a film crew to shoot a video production!
 Well, it won’t look as good and perhaps won’t sound as good but audiences are willing to forgive an awful lot of stuff, particularly when there’s a global pandemic.
 And most companies still have messages they want to get out there.

 Also, you can combine Zoom interviews with a professional to get around all kinds of problems, particularly if you want to interview people in lots of places.
 This agency showreel video for sports agency SOTIC is a great example of this style.

-Here’s our top tips for making the most of Zoom, Teams or Google Meet.
+Here are our top tips for making the most of Zoom, Microsoft Teams or Google Meet.

 Alternatively, check out our definitive guide on Creative Video Production if you want a better understanding of outsourcing this kind of thing.

 1. INTERVIEW LIGHTING

 The Main Thing: Don’t have the main source of light behind you.